 Gently press down on each ball to form disk shapes.

-To enhance the presentation, garnish the cookies with additional raspberries by gently pressing them into the dough.
+Garnish the cookies with additional raspberries to enhance the presentation by gently pressing them into the dough.

-Optional though, but I love the additional sweetness and crunch berries add.
+It's optional, though, but I love the additional sweetness and crunch berries added.

-Place the cookies on baking sheets and allow to chill in the fridge for 20-30 minutes.
+Place the cookies on baking sheets and chill in the fridge for 20-30 minutes.
 Enjoy!

 Are Dehydrated Berries Same As Freeze Dried?

-Also a dehydrated fruit is a type of dried fruit but not every dried fruit is a dehydrated fruit.
-This guide explains it beautifully.
-For a recipe made using dried fruit try my healthy breakfast cookies instead.
+Note that dehydrated fruit is a type of dried fruit, but not all dried fruits are dehydrated.
+For a recipe using dried fruit, try my healthy breakfast cookies!

 Tip: Make the recipe as is, without substitutions and measure out your ingredients.